wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 ## The Wildcard character

-The `.` (or dot) character in a regular expression is called a wildcard and will match any character except for a newline:
+The `.` (or dot) character in a regular expression will match any character except for a newline:

 ```python
 >>> at_regex = re.compile(r'.at')